SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step-general/03-get-files.md

 If you are certain that you have the app installed, using the search bar may help.
 !!!
-5. The suggested version of the app would be shown.
+5. The suggested version of the app will be shown.
 !!!
-If it said "Any version"
+If it says "Any version"
 This means that nobody has reported a version that did not work *yet*.
 It means that you can *try* the latest version of apk available.
 In case it doesn't work, go back a few versions and check if it works, and repeat if it doesn't.